YourTrueLand YourTrueLand

 The Spanish Arc still stands today, though in 1755 it was partially ruined by a tidal wave generated by the significant quake in Lisbon that year.
 The wave was stated to be 10 feet high when it hit the British Isles, taking just over four hours to travel the 1,000 miles from its resource.

-1 Corrib in Galway2 impressive medieval structure
+1 Corrib in Galway

 3 River Corrib